Rafaelsoler13/MTF_prediction/README.md

 (organism_id:10090) AND (reviewed:true) AND (ft_topo_dom:cytoplasmic) #mouse
 `

-#Download data GFF from Uniprot
+#Download data GFF from UniProt

 #### Filter to obtain only Cytoplasmic domains